Orleanais360020/JOBhunting/README.md

 ## Notes
 - Do **not** commit your `.env` file.
 It contains your private OpenAI API key.
+- `companies.json` is a small demo list used when searching by conditions.
+Edit it to add your own companies.
 - Access to EDINET may require a stable network connection.
 If no document is found the API will return a `404` error.